We’re off to the races! Place your bets, enjoy the concessions, and root for your favorite horse!

 Helmet: Mark off the helmet space for the active horse.
 Normally, you may not add to a bet on a horse that has passed the red “no-bet” line on the track, but if you have a helmet, you can continue betting on that horse (until it crosses the finish line).

 Jersey: Mark off the jersey space for the active horse.
-You also add an X to that horse’s card.
+You also add an X to that horse’s card for bonus movement.

 Bet: Increase your bet on the active horse, up to $3.
 Subtract your bet from your balance and increase the bet on that horse.